Magnetic moments of open bottom--charm molecular pentaquark octets: Results and Discussion

-From an experimental perspective, while the direct measurement of a static magnetic moment for a short-lived pentaquark state is currently beyond reach, several indirect avenues are conceivable.
-The most direct connection is through radiative decay widths: the partial width for a radiative transition between two pentaquark states of different hadronic configuration is proportional to the cube of the photon energy and the square of the transition magnetic moment~\cite{Wang:2019mhm}.
-We note that the diagonal magnetic moments tabulated here are insufficient for this purpose, as radiative widths require off-diagonal transition matrix elements between states of different spin-parity configuration; a dedicated calculation of these transition moments is left for future work.
-Additionally, the production mechanisms of pentaquarks in high-energy collisions, particularly in polarized processes, could exhibit asymmetries sensitive to their electromagnetic structure.
-Future high-luminosity experiments at LHCb, Belle~II, and the forthcoming Electron-Ion Collider will be essential for pursuing these challenging measurements.
-The predictions tabulated here provide a concrete and detailed set of benchmarks against which such future data can be compared, offering a clear roadmap for testing the molecular nature and internal symmetry structure of these exotic hadrons.
+Direct measurements of static moments for short-lived pentaquarks are currently beyond reach, but indirect access is possible through radiative decay widths, proportional to the cube of the photon energy and the square of the transition magnetic moment~\cite{Wang:2019mhm}.
+The diagonal moments tabulated here are insufficient for that purpose: radiative widths require off-diagonal matrix elements $\langle\Psi'|\hat\mu_z|\Psi\rangle$ between states of different spin--parity configuration, which explicitly involve the spatial overlap $\langle\eta'_{\mathrm{space}}|\eta_{\mathrm{space}}\rangle$ between the initial and final molecules.
+In the loosely-bound limit this overlap acts as a form-factor-like suppression sensitive to the binding dynamics; its quantitative treatment, requiring an explicit spatial wave function, is left for future work.
+Production asymmetries in polarized collisions at LHCb, Belle~II and the Electron--Ion Collider may provide further indirect probes, and the predictions tabulated here serve as benchmarks for such future analyses.

-Figure~\ref{fig:magmom} summarizes the magnetic moments of the $b\bar{c}$ and $c\bar{b}$ molecular pentaquark octets in the $8_{1f}$ and $8_{2f}$ representations for the $J^P = \frac{1}{2}^-$ and $\frac{3}{2}^-$ configurations.
-The visual representation clearly reveals the systematic hierarchies discussed above: the near-universal values for the $8_{2f}$ pseudoscalar states, the broad dispersion in the $8_{1f}$ pseudoscalar states, the substantial shifts and sign changes upon introducing vector mesons, and the consistently largest magnitudes for the $J^P = \frac{3}{2}^-$ states.
-The distinct clustering by representation and spin configuration provides an immediate visual confirmation of the magnetic moment sensitivity to the underlying flavor and spin structure.
+Figure~\ref{fig:magmom} summarizes the magnetic moments in both representations and visually confirms the hierarchies discussed above: the near-universal values for the $8_{2f}$ pseudoscalar states, the broad dispersion in the $8_{1f}$ pseudoscalar states, the substantial shifts and sign changes upon introducing vector mesons, and the consistently largest magnitudes for the $J^{P}=\tfrac32^{-}$ configurations.